CHEOPS – CHaracterizing ExOPlanets Satellite

 Aluminum

-Focal Plane Module
+Focal Plane Assembly

 [1]Orbital Resonances – There are patterns that repeat themselves as the planets go around the star, with some planets aligning every few orbits.